a-bakos/acroguesser/README.md

-# ACROGUESSER game - practice project
+# ACROGUESSER cli game - practice project

 Simple command line game.
 The player is presented with a randomly chosen journal title and they need to guess the journal's acronym to earn points.

+Player has 5 tries per journal maximum and every try/guess decreases the earnable points in that round.

 ### MVP Plan

-Init:
+**Init:**

 - Use an API endpoint to request a list of journals in json format
 	- Data needed to start: journal acronym and title
 - Store journals list locally ?

-Gameplay:

 - [done] Ask for player's name
 - [done] Select random title + corresponding acronym
-	- Validate the acronym ([done]trim, [done]check length (4 char max), [done]see if it starts with 0)
+	- [done] Validate the acronym ([done]trim, [done]check length (4 char max), [done]see if it starts with 0)
 - [done] Show title to user
 - [done] Init std input loop to take guesses
 - If guess matches, add points to player's profile
+- Clear console
+- Use colored console prints
 - create status_log.txt if it doesn't exist

-### Post-MVP ideas

 - Build in helper function(s):
-	- User can request a character (and earns less points)
+	- User can request a character (and earn less points in exchange)
 	- Maybe show a journal cover (need to extend the API call for this)
-	- Journal imprint
+	- Journal imprint?
-- Limit guesses and/or decrease points per iteration
+- [done] Limit guesses and/or decrease points per iteration
 - Store/update user game profile as text file
-- Colorised terminal text
-- Clear terminal on each game loop and show game details

 - Game menu
 	- new